KevinRaleie-dev/KevinRaleie-dev/README.md

 ### A bit about me

-I am a software developer, self taught web developer with at least 2 years of experience and a good eye for design.
+I am a software developer, self taught web developer with +2 years of experience and a good eye for design.
 Being self taught in most things and not following a traditional route in tech has given me great empathy for people of all ability level and backgrounds.
 Outside of work, I build open source projects, contribute to open source and I enjoy helping others get started in the world of engineering and building products for themselves and others, a cause I feel extremely passionate about.

 - 🔭 I’m currently working on ...
 [Building a peer-to-peer, fashion marketplace](https://github.com/KevinRaleie-dev/threads-ui) and a few other projects.
 - 🌱 I’m currently learning ...
 GraphQL.